NVIDIA/mig-parted/README.md

 $ nvidia-mig-parted apply -f examples/config.yaml -c custom-config
 ```

-The currently applied configuration can then be exported with:
+The currently applied configuration can then be looked up with:
 ```
 $ nvidia-mig-parted export
 version: v1